pramsey/crunchyblog/randomfuncs/index.md

 LIMIT 1
 ```

-Be careful using this trick for more than one row though: since the value of the random column is fixed, the sequences of rows returned will be deterministic, even if the start row is random.
+Be careful using this trick for more than one row though: since the values in the random column are fixed, the sequences of rows returned will be deterministic, even if the start row is random.

-If you want to pull large portions of a table into a query (for random sampling, for example) and even apply SQL filters and joins, look at the `TABLESAMPLE` clause of the [SELECT](https://www.postgresql.org/docs/current/sql-select.html) command.
+If you want to pull large portions of a table into a query (for random sampling, for example) look at the `TABLESAMPLE` clause of the [SELECT](https://www.postgresql.org/docs/current/sql-select.html) command.

 ## Other Distributions